 Pomacentrus coelestis (Jordan and Starks, 1901)

 Abundant in the Solitary Islands Marine Park.
-Distributed through the eastern Indian Ocean and western Central Pacific region, north to southern Japan, south to Lord Howe Island.
-In Australia recorded from Western Australia, across the tropical north to Queensland, south to southern NSW, and including Lord Howe Island.
+Distributed throughout the eastern Indian Ocean and western Central Pacific region: Sri Lanka to the Line and Tuamoto Islands, north to southern Japan, south to Rowley Shoals and Lord Howe Island.
+In Australia recorded north from Geraldton in Western Australia, across the tropical north to the Coral Sea and Great Barrier Reef in Queensland, south to southern New South Wales, and including Lord Howe Island.

 Frequents lagoon and seaward reefs, close to the bottom among rubble beds, juveniles often among soft corals.
 Depth 1 - 20 m.